Metamora Township High School: History

 Early records of education in Metamora date back to 1836, when students attended classes taught in a log house by Betty Page.
 The village's first public school was built in 1845.
-This building was sold in 1850 and a more substantial two-story building was constructed on the corner of Partridge and Hanover Streets, offering a one-year high school curriculum.
-This structure was used until 1872 when it burnt down and a new building was built in its place.
-Built at a cost of $8000 by Soloman E. Egbert, the two-story brick building featured 4 rooms, a grammar department being on the lower floor and a high school being on the second.
+This building was sold in 1850, and a more substantial two-story building was constructed on the corner of Partridge and Hanover Streets, offering a one-year high school curriculum.
+This structure was used until 1872, when it burned down, and a new building was built in its place.
+Built for $8000 by Soloman E. Egbert, the two-story brick building featured 4 rooms, a grammar department on the lower floor, and a high school on the second floor.
 With an enrollment of 32 students and 4 teachers in its first year of operation in its new building, the school added a second year to its secondary curriculum in 1878.
-In 1896, another teacher was added at the intermediate level and a third year was added to the high school program.
+In 1896, another teacher was added at the intermediate level, and a third year was added to the high school program.
 During this time, the Sisters of Saint Francis operated an orphanage on Madison Street in the village.
 When the orphanage moved to Peoria in 1915, the Metamora school board purchased the grounds, added a fourth year and several additional classes to the secondary curriculum, and established Metamora Township High School District 122.

 Metamora Township High School was established on October 11, 1915 and has functioned as a public high school ever since.
 With an original enrollment of 60, the school has experienced much growth and expansion since then.
 Most recently, profound population growth in both Metamora and neighboring Germantown Hills saw a significant expansion of MTHS in 2000.
 In 2008, MTHS moved toward alternative energy with the construction of a 165-foot meteorological tower adjacent to the school's grounds, aimed at educating students about weather science and assessing the possibility of a permanent wind turbine to power the school.

 Issues and controversies

 In 2003, the high school served as the principal location for The Only Way, an independent film about a school shooting produced by two former students of the school.
-While the film proved to be a valuable educational tool, the school's involvement in its production sparked concern and controversy among some parents of students at the school.